 How Do You Prepare for One?

-Video assessments are like any other interview—you’ll want to be rehearsed on all your basic interview questions, as well as personal stories in case any behavioral questions come up.
+Digital interviews are like any other interview—you’ll want to be rehearsed on all your basic interview questions, as well as personal stories in case any behavioral questions come up.
 But there are other things you can do to be prepared for the video aspect of it:

 - Take out a timer and actually give yourself two minutes per response.
 If you go too long, consider cutting out the “fat,” or parts that don’t directly answer the question.